-In the prodrome stage, which occurs a day or two before the migraine, patients notice some of the following symptoms: neck stiffness, hyperactivity, uncontrollable yawning, depression, constipation, irritability, and food cravings.
+In the prodrome stage, which occurs a day or two before the migraine, Burnaby and Vancouver patients notice some of the following symptoms: neck stiffness, hyperactivity, uncontrollable yawning, depression, constipation, irritability, and food cravings.

 Occasionally, patients may also have the sensation of a temporary aura, a nervous system disturbance that affects vision, speech, or movement.
 Speech or language issues, a pins-and-needles sensation, seeing flashes of light, and vision loss are among the potential symptoms.
 These symptoms can last for 20 minutes to an hour.

 In the headache stage, patients experience the migraine itself.
 Symptoms include throbbing pain on one or both sides of the head, nausea, lightheadedness, blurred vision, vomiting, fainting, and sensitivity to sound, light, and smells.
 The migraine can affect the patient for anywhere from four hours up to seventy-two hours.

 In the postdrome stage, which happens after the headache, patients often report that they feel drained of energy.

 Why Do I Have Migraine Headaches?

 Research is still being conducted regarding the causes of migraine headaches.
 Various environmental factors may be partially responsible.
 Many cite brain chemical imbalances such as irregular serotonin levels as a potential factor, and one’s genes may also be a cause.